 Become an Au-Pair in Italy

-Being an Au Pair in Italy is the best way to learn Italian and discover this interesting culture with a special passion for life.
+Being an Au-Pair in Italy is the best way to learn Italian and discover this interesting culture - in short the "dolce vita".
 Italy will take your breath away with its impressive architecture, rich history, and unique lifestyle.
 Discover its cafés, museums, and monuments during a stay in Rome, Florence, Siena or any other Italian city.

 - Working time: 30 hours per week

 - Holidays: 4 weeks holidays in a 12 month stay.
 You will also have one free day per week.
 At least once a month, this day needs to be a Sunday.

 - Travel costs: normally paid by the Au-Pair.

 - Insurance: Au-Pairs from the European Union are insured through the European Health Insurance Card.
 All other Au-Pairs require a private insurance for their stay.

 - Pocket money: 260 € per month

 - Visa requirements: You do not need a visa if you are a EU national.
 In any other case, you will need to apply for this permit at the Italian embassy in your country.